MANOJ-M-01/PHP-MVC-boilerplate/README.md

 This is a skeleton for Object Oriented PHP(MVC)

 ## How to install
-clone this repository then read the `README.md` file then create something awasome.
+clone this repository then read the `README.md` file.
+Then create something awasome.

 ## Notes